 Monsters, Prodigies, and Demons: Medieval and Early Modern Constructions of Alterity is dedicated to the study of monstrosity and alterity in the medieval and early modern world, and to the investigation of cultural constructions of otherness, abnormality and difference from a wide range of perspectives.

-Keywords: Monsters, monstrosity, supernatural, alterity, otherness, disability studies, grotesque, race studies, whiteness studies, colonial studies, history of emotions
+Keywords: Monsters, monstrosity, supernatural, alterity, otherness, hybridity, disability studies, grotesque, race studies, whiteness studies, colonial studies, history of emotions

 Geographical scope: Global